Mona's 440 Club: Entertainment

-Since its launch, Mona's became one of the most popular lesbian bars in the United States and its popularity helped pave the way for more lesbian bars to open in the same neighborhood, making it a "well-known lesbian enclave".
-As the most recent example, San Francisco has seen its first lesbian sports bar —  Rikki's — in the Summer of 2025, long after the closing of Mona's 440 Club over half a century prior.

 Ann's 440 Club

 Once Mona sold the club, entertainer Ann Dee (Angela Maria DeSpirito, 1919–2005), took over Mona's 440 Club in the mid 1950s and completely changed the direction of the club — starting with a new name, Ann's 440 Club.
 While the club still employed lesbian waitstaff and had lesbian clientele, its main focus was no longer on the queer culture and woman empowerment, but more focused on entertainment.
 Ann Dee wanted a place to be able to showcase her talents when she so desired and booked performers that fit her preferences.
 While under Ann Dee's ownership, the club gave Johnny Mathis his start.